 However, nursing home care is only one component of the array of long-term care services that has been developed.
 Due to cost factors, it is likely that home- and community-based services will become more predominant.
 These services are provided in and outside the home and are appropriate for those who do not need to be institutionalized.
 In fact, an important function of home- and community-based services is to prevent institutionalization.
 Home- and community-based services consist of a number of different modalities, some or all of which may be used by the individual.
 These services include adult day health services, case management services, environmental modifications, homemaker services, personal care services, personal emergency response systems, respite care services, skilled nursing services, transportation services, and similar services.

 While home- and community-based services can provide care that is less costly than institutional care, it is still expensive.
 Although the legislature believes in a free market economy, the private sector has not been able to develop adequate financing mechanisms that appeal to the general population.
 The insurance industry needs encouragement in providing home- and community-based service options in their long-term care coverage.
 Purchasers of such insurance also need to be informed of home- and community-based service options as an alternative to nursing home care.
-The general public must be effectively educated and encouraged to purchase long-term care insurance, possibly by being offered tax incentives in the form of deductions or credits.

 SECTION 2.
 Chapter 235, Hawaii Revised Statutes, is amended by adding a new section to be appropriately designated and to read as follows: